umbertoghio/expo-custom-updater/README.md

 * `npm install expo-custom-updater` or
 * `yarn add expo-custom-updater`

-## Force an update on every app startup
+## Just force an update on every app startup

 ```JavaScript
 import ExpoCustomUpdater from 'expo-custom-updater'